ybasori/reactjs-ssr/README.md

     export default App;

     ```
-33. type or copy and paste code below to src/index.js
+36. type or copy and paste code below to src/index.js
     ```javascript
     import React from "react";
-    import { render } from "react-dom";
+    import { hydrate } from "react-dom";

     import App from "./App";

-    render(<App />, document.querySelector("#root"));
+    hydrate(<App />, document.querySelector("#root"));

     ```
-34. type or copy and paste code below to .babelrc
+37. type or copy and paste code below to .babelrc
     ```javascript
     {
         "presets": [